 In contrast, the neural network model maps each word in the corpus to a vector of continuous numbers through an embedding layer.
 The embedding layer functions to identify similarities among discrete variables, or in this case, words.
-Before words are fed into the embedding layer, each word is transformed into a unique integer, or a "token," that will function as its index in the embedding layer.
+Before words are fed into the embedding layer, each word is transformed into a unique integer, or a "to-ken," that will function as its index in the embedding layer.
 The word vectors are generated by a superficial densely connected layer.
 The embedding layers work to iteratively generate the conditional probabilities that other words will occur given the presence of the input word.
 Therefore, the output word vector is representative of the conditional probability a word occurs given all the other words in the corpus.
 Because of this, embedding layers are often used to visualize semantic similarities among words.
 Consequently, calculating the cosine distance between two-word vectors functions as a measure of similarity between two words.
 The t-Distributed Stochastic Neighbor Embedding (t-SNE) technique was applied for reducing the words vector from 50 to two.
 The words, or two-dimensional vectors, can be visualized as a scatterplot in which semantically similar words are illustrated by their proximity to each other.
-Each word vector in the review string forms the input matrix to the neural network.
-All word vectors are zero-padded to 50 to make all input matrices the same size.
+Each word vectors are zero-padded to 50 to make all input matrices the same size.
 Following this, these matrices become the input to the convolutional layer.
 Within the convolutional layer, several nodes function as a "filter."
 These filters are 3x3 matrices that convolve the matrix.
 The dot product of the convolving filter and the input word matrix form the output of the convolutional layer.
 A max-pooling layer and drop-out layer are subsequently applied to control for increased bias or overfitting.
 The output of these layers is then fed into a densely connected layer where the prediction output is generated.